brianmueller/cssi-curriculum/_lessons/app-engine/16-deploy-app-engine.md

 ##  Instructions

-1. Visit the [Google Developers Console](https://console.developers.google.com/project) and click "Create Project"
+1. Visit the [Google Developers Console](https://console.developers.google.com/project) and click "Create Project".
+You can also access this by clicking the Dashboard button on GoogleAppEngineLauncher
 2. You should see a dialog like this:

   ![Create screen 1](http://i.imgur.com/SME2wp7m.png)